TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering

-To address this gap, we introduce \tamperbench (Figure~\ref{fig:teaser}), the first benchmark and toolkit for evaluating tamper resistance in open-weight LLMs. \tamperbench provides an extensible suite of tampering attacks and standardized evaluation protocols, together with interfaces that make it straightforward to integrate and test defenses.
-The framework covers both benign and adversarial tampering threats, including overt fine-tuning attacks and stealthy manipulations designed to evade closed-weight moderation systems.
+To address this gap, we introduce \tamperbench (Figure~\ref{fig:teaser}), the first benchmark and toolkit for evaluating tamper resistance in open-weight LLMs. \tamperbench provides an extensible suite of tampering attacks, defenses, and standardized evaluation protocols.
+The framework covers both benign and adversarial tampering threats, { including direct fine-tuning attacks, jailbreak-tuning methods, and multilingual attacks}.
 It supports both weight-space modifications and latent-space perturbations at inference time, enabling a unified view of diverse tampering approaches.